The Museum — Open Universe

 What the museum is

-Open Universe operates through a hybrid model: a physical hub anchored in one of Miami's established arts and cultural districts, combined with a distributed network of museum nodes across the country — hospitals, corporate offices, hotels, and public institutions that actively host and present the collection.
+Open Universe operates through a hybrid model — a physical hub anchored in Miami's arts and cultural district, combined with a distributed network of museum nodes across the country.
+Hospitals, corporate offices, hotels, and public institutions actively host and present the collection.

-Exhibitions are embedded in everyday environments, transforming them into sites of cultural connection.
 The collection is not stored and occasionally shown.
-It lives in the world, generating income for artists and genuine human encounters for the people who pass through these spaces every day.
+It lives in the world — generating income for artists and genuine human encounters for the people who pass through these spaces every day.

 The Hub — Miami

-The Hub is the institutional anchor — the address, the permanent collection space, the place where the museum is undeniably real.
+The Hub is where the museum becomes physically rooted — the address, the permanent collection space, the place where the museum is undeniably real.
 It is where visiting artists come, where collectors experience the work in depth, and where the curatorial and operational infrastructure of the museum lives.

 01